pull-stream/pull-stream-workshop/README.md

 `grep` _filters_ lines that patch patterns inside streams.

-take a string or regular expression as the first argument, read stdin an output lines that match the pattern.
+take a string or regular expression as the first argument, read stdin and output lines that match the pattern.

 ```